MedVoice-RMIT-CapStone-2024/MedVoice-FastAPI/README.md

-# FastAPI project with Whisper Diarization and Replicate API
+# FastAPI for MedVoice
+This is the Backend for MedVoice project.
+This includes the ML pipeline for Whisper-Diarization, Llama and Picovoice models.

 ## Build Instructions
 To build the project locally, follow the steps below: